Answers to Your Most Burning Wine Questions

 8. At what temperature should I store my red wine?

-Store red wines at cool room temperatures (65 degrees is about perfect).
+Store red wines at cool room temperatures.
 Think cool cellar rather than hot attic.
 When the advice to ‘store reds at room temperature’ was first given, homes were much different.
 Those homes’ average 50-60° room temps weren’t anything like today’s centrally-heated rooms!
+For long time storage, all wines – both red and white – should be stored between 50-59 degrees F. If red wines are stored too cold, they will taste harsh and thin.
+White wines can be stored a little cooler, if you’re planning to serve them soon.

 Have you ever eaten a grape with seeds inside?
 That bitterness and bone dry sensation in your mouth afterward were thanks to the tannins in those grape seeds.
 Tannins are found in grape seeds, skins, and stems, along with milder tannins found in oak aging barrels.
 White wines aren’t generally as high in tannins as red wines since the tannin-rich grape skins aren’t allowed to soak in the juice.